mhemeryck/mhemeryck.github.io/_posts/2021-04-22-home_automation_architecture.md

 subtitle: My home automation layout
 cover-img:
   - "/assets/2021-04-22/cover.jpg": "Photo by Maarten Deckers on Unsplash"
 readtime: true
 tags:
   - home automation
   - mqtt
   - tech
 ---

-In the [previous post], I did start with explaining my vision and guiding principles in building a home automation setup.
-Though not required, this post is part of a series posts on my home automation setup, so it might make sense to read this first.
+This post is a part of a larger series of posts on my home automation setup.
+See the [home automation overview post], to learn about the rationale and a description of the other posts!

-Prior to actually building anything, it is important to think on a higher level what the various components are and how they can interact with each other.
+Prior to actually building anything, it is important to think on a higher level what the various components are and how they can interact with each other, i.e. the _architecture_.
 There is a huge amount of different possible setups to choose from, each with their pros and cons.
 Here, I will not give an exhaustive overview of those, but rather outline the final choice I did make.

+Once the architecture has been decided, it is important to realize there are a couple of different _layers of abstraction_ to reason about these, which will be covered in the second part of this post.

+Let's discuss!

+# Architecture

 ![architecture]

-Let's discuss!

-# MQTT broker
+## MQTT broker

-_Central_ to the drawing is a [mosquitto MQTT broker].
+**Central** to the drawing is a [mosquitto MQTT broker].
 MQTT is a _publish-subscribe_ protocol:

 - there is one central instance, called the _broker_, which manages different _topics_